 For most of us, knowing it's safe to travel should be as important as any informa-tion we gather, when making plans to travel overseas.

-The State Department has multiple agencies and materials that offer current travel safety information for most countries of the world.
+The U.S. State Department has multiple agencies and materials that offer current travel safety information for most countries of the world.

 From medical issues to violence and crime, from severe weather to terrorist activity or threats, you can access specific travel safety information to help you make informed travel decisions.